-Here you find the answers to some frequently asked questions about visiting Horseshoe Bend.
+Here you find the answers to some frequently asked questions about visiting Horseshoe Bend, Arizona.

 When you visit Horseshoe Bend you don’t need a tour.
 Horseshoe Bend is a short drive away from Page.
 In the designated Horseshoe Bend parking area you can park your car and walk on your own to the beautiful overlook.